 Managing and analyzing big data is no job of a child in fact, the data itself is present in so many forms that collecting and analyzing it has become a great challenge.
-In order to tackle these challenges which companies and teams faces in day-to-day life while analyzing big data developers have created new set of technologies (open source) based around Hadoop.
+In order to tackle these challenges which companies and teams face in day-to-day life while analyzing big data developers have created a new set of technologies (open source) based around Hadoop.
 Since its birth Apache Hadoop and Apache Software Foundation project has grown a lot and added many new members to its family.
 The single software today has evolved into an entire ecosystem.

-It is a flagship technology which became the center of gravity for an entire ecosystem.
+It is a flagship technology which became the centre of gravity for an entire ecosystem.
 Developed at Yahoo, it was originally a side project because developers at yahoo needed a way to store and process large amounts of data they were gathering from their new search engine.
 This technology eventually contributed to the Apache Software Foundation.

-It was originally developed by the Facebook and later contributed to the Apache software foundation.
+It was originally developed by Facebook and later contributed to the Apache software foundation.
 A data warehouse infrastructure built on top of Hadoop, its main job is to provide services like data summarization, query and analysis.

 Nifi stands for Niagara files is a technology which is developed by US National Security Agency (NSA).
-Its main role is to automate the flow of data between the systems and is offered via a web based interface.
+Its main role is to automate the flow of data between the systems and is offered via a web-based interface.
 Since it is developed by NSA it supports SSL, SSH, HTTPS and role-based authentication and authorization.

-Apache arrow is technology which was developed by the company named Dremio.
+Apache arrow is a technology which was developed by the company named Dremio.
 The same company contributed to the Apache Drill project.
-In fact, Arrow is based on the code from Apache Drill project.
+In fact, Arrow is based on the code from the Apache Drill project.

-These were some highlights on Apache’s Hadoop ecosystem.
+These were some highlights of Apache’s Hadoop ecosystem.
 But this is not all; work on many other projects is going on and on these as well.
 Documentation for these is available on Apache Software Foundation Website.